frontend-services/craft-timetraveler/README.md

 ## Time Traveler Overview

-Time Traveler will add these two features to your Craft installation
+Time Traveler will add these three features to your Craft installation

+1. Change timezone for date and time fields
-1. Timezone field type with configurable list of timezones
+2. Timezone field type with configurable list of timezones
-2. Set different system time zone for each user
+3. Set different system time zone for each user

 ## Configuring Time Traveler